 PhD in Geography.
-In progress.
+2020.
 University of California, Los Angeles, CA

 BS in Biology with Distinction and Honors.
 2012. cum laude.
 Temple University, Philadelphia, PA